 All museums are closed until May 23, 2021.

-The following major events will be cancelled until August 31, 2020: Mainzer Museumsnacht, Mainzer Rheinfrühling, the wine marathon, the Rhineland-Palatinate exhibition, Mainzer Johannisnacht, Weinfest im Kirchenstück, Ebersheimer Weinwanderung, Mainzer Bierbörse, Mainzer Sommerlichter, Mainzer Weinmarkt (first weekend August 27-30, 2020), Summer in the City", Sommerschwüle, Seniorensommerfest, Marktfrühstück.
+Due to the pandemic the following major events will be cancelled: Mainzer Museumsnacht, Mainzer Rheinfrühling, the wine marathon, the Rhineland-Palatinate exhibition, Mainzer Johannisnacht, Weinfest im Kirchenstück, Ebersheimer Weinwanderung, Mainzer Bierbörse, Mainzer Sommerlichter, Mainzer Weinmarkt (first weekend August), Summer in the City", Sommerschwüle, Seniorensommerfest, Marktfrühstück.
 The Gutenberg Marathon and the Open Ohr Festival have already been cancelled.

 In the churches of the diocese of Mainz no church services are taking place until further notice.
 The Mainz Cathedral and the Church of St. Stephen will remain closed.
 The Gotthard chapel is open for personal prayer. www.bistummainz.de.

 More information is available at www.bistummainz.de.

 "This cathedral above the Rhine Valley with all of its might and glory would have remained in my memory even if I had never seen it again," wrote the German author Anna Seghers.

 The majestic Cathedral of Mainz is a key feature of the cityscape even today – over a thousand years after its construction.
 Mainz, located at the intersection of important trade routes and the place where Saint Boniface worked and lived, became an important centre of Christianity from 746/47.
 The city was eventually promoted to the Metropolitan Archdiocese of Mainz in 780.
 During the time of Archbishop Willigis (975-1011), it bore the title of "Holy See of Mainz".